 Haemorrhagic cyst - ultrasound appearances vary depending on the time of the event causing haemorrhage, but these cysts are commonly homogeneous with thin fibrous internal strands initially but become heterogeneous as clots form and then retract.
-Presentation is usually pain.
+Patients often present with adnexal pain.